KMitzner9/GooglePlayStore_Internship/README.md

-# GooglePlayStore_LiveProject
+# Internship - Prosper IT Consulting - Google Play Store
-Files for the Google Play Store Live Project
+Files for the Google Play Store Internship through Prosper IT Consulting This project was done in collaboration with [Prosper IT Consulting](https://www.learncodinganywhere.com/ProsperITConsulting).
-This project is a part of the [Tech Academy Data Science Bootcamp](https://www.learncodinganywhere.com/).

 #### -- Project Status: [Completed]